asidko/chatgpt-gold-collection/gof-visitor-pattern.md

 ### Scenario: E-commerce Order Processing

-In the e-commerce example, the system handles different sales items like Product and Service.
+In the e-commerce example, the system handles different sales items like `Book` and `Electronics`.
-It applies operations like Discount and Tax Calculation to these items, enabling easy addition of new item types and financial processes without altering the existing item structures.
+It applies operations like `Discount` and `Tax Calculation` to these items, enabling easy addition of new item types and financial processes without altering the existing item structures.

 #### Use Visitor pattern